ivandevp/Book/chapter-1.md

 `$ npm install -g express`

 You will start to see a lot of lines print out, basically this is the feedback npm outputs when installing a package.
 Don't worry too much about it for now.

+If you get errors at this stage you probably need to install Express as the administrator.
+Use this command.
+You will be prompted for your adminstrator password.

+`$ sudo npm install -g express`

 Again, let's check to make sure that it is installed properly.

 ```
 $ express --version